-Note: The inclusion probability on the x-axis is calculated from the number of times the given title and abstract record was included over the 10 repeated requests.
-For example an inclusion probability of 0.1 means that the record was included in 1 out of 10 requests.
+Note: The inclusion probability threshold on the x-axis indicates the required number of times the given title and abstract record needed to be included over the 10 repeated requests in order to be coded as relevant.
+For example an inclusion probability threshold of 0.1 means that the record was coded as relevant if the GPT model included it in 1 or more out of 10 requests.

 In the initial phase of our prompt engineering, we assumed that the more detailed background information we could add to a single prompt the better the GPT API model would perform.
 This approach was based on the conception that the model needed to be “trained” with the correct wording.
 Yet, from our experience, this was a misperception of how this type of model works.
 As indicated in the GPT acronym, these models are pre-trained, meaning that they do not need to be further trained in terms of wording.
 What they need to work properly are concise prompts and thus, test performances increased dramatically when given more precise prompts with fewer inclusion/exclusion criteria at a time.
 As such, for Experiment 3, we developed and evaluated the concept of multi-prompt screening where each inclusion criteria were prompted individually relative to adding all in- and exclusion criteria to the same prompts.

 If conducting a complex review including many inclusion/exclusion criteria, we suggest conducting what we have coined multi-prompt screening.
-That is screening with multiple prompts, where each inclusion/exclusion criteria should be prompted individually Alternatively, one could conduct what we define as hierarchical screening where a study record is considered irrelevant if it is excluded at any step in the multi-prompt screening.
+That is screening with multiple prompts, where each inclusion criteria is prompted individually Alternatively, one could conduct what we define as hierarchical screening where a study record is considered irrelevant if it is excluded at any step in the multi-prompt screening.
 This procedure is depicted in Figure 5.

 FIGURE 5: Hierarchical screening

-If using hierarchical screening, we suggest ordering the prompts so that the prompts excluding the largest body of references appear first and prompts with more specific inclusion/exclusion criteria following thereafter (as suggested by Brunton et al., 2017).
+If using hierarchical screening, we suggest ordering the prompts so that the prompts excluding the largest body of references appear first and prompts with more specific inclusion criteria follow thereafter (as suggested by Brunton et al., 2017).
 This approach will be more efficient both in terms of money and time.
-A further side-effect of this approach is that all title and abstract records will be mapped on what exact inclusion/exclusion criteria they were excluded upon.
+A further side-effect of this approach is that all title and abstract records will be mapped on what exact inclusion criteria they were excluded upon.
 However, a shortage of this screening approach is that it is strongly dependent on the quality of the used prompts.
-Although more costly, we, therefore, recommend using multi-prompt screening where all title and abstract records are screened with all prompts, since this approach potentially guards against insufficient prompting.
-Assume for example that one made six prompts, one for each of the inclusion/exclusion criteria, but one of the prompts wrongly excludes a large share of relevant records at the early stage of the screening when scaled up from the test setting.
-Then those studies would be lost in the hierarchical screening suggested in Figure 5.
-If instead all records had been screened with all prompts then one could overcome the above bias by including all records that were included in 5 out of 6 prompts, as we did in classifier Experiment 3.
+Although more costly, we therefore recommend using multi-prompt screening where all title and abstract records are screened with all prompts, since this approach potentially guards against insufficient prompting.
+Assume, for example, that one made six prompts, one for each of the inclusion criteria, but one of the prompts wrongly excluded a large share of relevant records at an early stage of the screening when scaled up from the test setting.
+Then those studies would be lost in the hierarchical screening in Figure 5.
+If instead all records had been screened with all prompts, then one could overcome the above problem by coding records as relevant if they were included in 5 out of 6 prompts, as we did in Experiment 3 above.

 Add to conclusion: